Filip Forsberg: Early years and development (2013–2015)

 Although Forsberg finished the regular season third among all rookies with 26 goals and 37 assists, he was not named a finalist for the Calder Memorial Trophy as the NHL's Rookie of the Year.
 He was also one of two players on the team to reach 60 points, marking the first time the Predators had two players reach this milestone in seven seasons.
 Forsberg made his postseason debut with the Predators in Game 1 of the Western Conference first round against the Chicago Blackhawks.
 With the Predators facing an 0–2 series deficit, Forsberg recorded his first playoff goal in Game 3 to help lift the Predators to their first win of the series.
 He subsequently became the youngest player in franchise history to score a playoff goal at 20 years and 247 days.
 Later on, Forsberg also recorded his first playoff hat-trick to help the Predators avoid elimination.
 This also marked the first hat-trick scored in franchise history.
-Despite his efforts, the Predators were eliminated by the Blackhawks in Game 6.
+Despite his efforts, the Predators were eliminated by the eventual Stanley Cup champion Blackhawks in Game 6.
 As a result of his play during his rookie season, Forsberg was voted to the 2014-15 NHL All-Rookie Team and placed fourth in Calder Trophy voting.